Accreditation and training

 - All types of non-fiction publication, including trade books, journal articles, reports, monographs, contributed volumes, textbooks, multi-author works, websites and other digital content, and business documents ranging from annual reports to prospectuses to client letters

 - Style guides including AP, APA, Chicago/CMOS, Hart’s and MLA – or following house style or author style

 - Style sheets, including creation from scratch for complex multi-editor projects

 - Image editing, including SVG, JPG and PNG to an intermediate level

 - Transcription of historical documents (English only)

-I have up to 13 years’ experience across six core editorial services:
+I started my editorial career in 2007.
+Since then I have built up experience across six core editorial services:

 - Project management

 I offer these services across the following six specialisms: